 Using an equitable influence-distance-based tolling system, the rates are closely aligned to the miles driven.
-The farther you drive between tolling points, the more you pay per trip.Rates are reset every other year on July 1.
+Small incremental rate increases are reset in odd numbered years on July 1.

 Are the rates based on the actual distances traveled?

-NTTA’s toll roads do not use a controlled-access system where you receive a ticket as you enter and exit the roads.
-Rather, the NTTA uses influence-distance‐based tolling, which makes calculated determinations about how far a driver travels.
+NTTA’s toll roads do not use a controlled access system where you receive a ticket as you enter and exit the roads.
+Rather, NTTA uses influence distance‐based tolling, which makes calculated determinations about how far a driver travels.

 Why charge a toll when I pay gas taxes to build and maintain roads?

 Gas taxes, vehicle registration fees and other taxes support TxDOT projects, not NTTA tollways.
-Rather, NTTA toll roads are funded largely through the sale of bonds that are repaid by collecting tolls from motorists who use the road.
+NTTA tollways are funded largely through the sale of bonds that are repaid by collecting tolls from motorists who use the road.

 How does a TollTag account work?

 Accounts can be opened with either a $20 or $40 pre-paid balance using cash, check or credit/debit card.
 NTTA deducts the exact toll amounts from your account each time your TollTag passes through an operating toll lane.
 When the account reaches $10 (or $5 with a $20 Starter TollTag), your account will be debited $40 (or $20) (credit/debit card-backed accounts only), or you will receive a notice (check- or cash-backed accounts).

 Save time and money with a TollTag and receive the following value over the ZipCash pay-by-mail option:

 - The lowest toll rates – ZipCash customers pay 50 percent higher rates